laiba-ajmal-12/SmartMeetFYP/README.md

 1. Start PostgreSQL database
 2. Start backend server
 3. Start frontend server
-4. (Optional) Start computer vision module
+4. Start computer vision module

 Open the application in a browser using the configured frontend URL (for example: [http://localhost:3000](http://localhost:3000)).